Virtual Wholesaling: How to Wholesale Properties in Any Market From Afar

-I speak from experience; I am currently working another market, my hometown of Chicago.
-I am familiar with virtual wholesaling because I have done numerous deals in Chicago while sitting in my home in Phoenix.
-Yes, that is correct—from my home in Phoenix.
-Currently, as I am writing this article, I have one property set to close today in Phoenix and one set to close in Chicago, along with two others in Chicago under contract.
+I speak from experience: While I live in Phoenix, I currently working another market—my hometown of Chicago.
+As I am writing this article, I have one property set to close today in Phoenix, one set to close in Chicago, and two more in Chicago under contract.

 So how did this come about?